- In the initial discussion with a client (see Brendan Richards' quote below)

 - Add color and icons to make your diagrams engaging and easier to distinguish

-- Figure: Good Example - SSW People (a Static Site - Gatsby and React) - you can just as easily create colorful, engaging diagrams suitable for all of your project stakeholders
+- Figure: Good Example - SSW People (a Static Site - Gatsby and React with Dynamics 365 and SharePoint Online) - you can just as easily create colorful, engaging diagrams suitable for all of your project stakeholders